jessicadpo/capstone/README.md

 4. Open the capstone folder in PyCharm.
 5. In PyCharm's terminal:
    1. Windows: `pip install -r requirements.txt`
-   2. macOS: `pip3 install -r requirements.txt'
+   2. macOS: `pip3 install -r requirements.txt`
+6. In PyCharm's terminal (Initialize the database):
+   1. Windows: `python manage.py migrate`
+   2. macOS: `python3 manage.py migrate`

 # CREATE A NEW BRANCH
 1. Create a new branch per task, NOT per person.